NorzOman/Fortify/README.md

 ### **Testing Functionality**

 *   **Message Scan:** Try initiating a **message scan** request.
 You should observe the output directly in your terminal.
-For real-time status updates, you can also send a GET request to the appropriate endpoint.
+For real-time status updates, you can also send a GET request to the appropriate endpoint available on the frontend section.

 *   **Malware Scan:** When you begin a **malware scan**, it might initially appear to be stuck.
 Please be aware that **malware scans take a significant amount of time** as they are diligently processing in the background.
 For quicker results during testing, we highly recommend using a relatively small application.
-Alternatively, you can utilize our provided sample APK for testing: [link-to-sample-apk]
+Alternatively, you can utilize our provided sample APK for testing present in the Test-Samples folder.

 Try it out and explore the robust capabilities of Fortify!